K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 ![not compiling](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Images/jniHnotFound.png "cannot get this header to add to MacOSX gcc because it apparently claims that clang is throwing an error of not seeing the input files that clearly exist in the directory I tried to use.")

 I wound up commenting out the lines 473 and 547 in the build.xml file because I didn't think I would need the unix runtime.
+It built and I was able to run the Jif-Sif calendar application!

+**Investigated capabilities of the Jif-Sif Calendar Application.**
+I found that the calendar was lacking in many capabilities outlined in the paper.
+Specifically, there is no time indicated in the calendar, so the user only knows the day that the event occurs, but not a time.
+(Perhaps this is not an issue for an example calendar, but it is something I noticed.)

 **Reading about Java servelets since I have no prior experience with using them.**